 Blue Flower

 Our riverside wall collapsed on 2/1/23 and the trench wall is cracked and bowed.
 We believe the damage is due to the tar floor between the walls preventing water soaking down into the ground, forcing the top of the walls out, causing the trench wall to bow and the river wall to collapse.
-The tar floor has a layer of soil above that absorbs water, but the tar floor prevents it draining into the ground below.
+The tar floor has a layer of soil above that absorbs water, but it prevents water draining into the ground below.
 On 18/3/23 we manually removed some of the debris to prevent it affecting the river flow and to show we had started to deal with it.

 We had to cross the blacksmith’s shop with digger, tractor and trailer to clear all the debris so we covered the blacksmith's area with soil to give access to the fallen wall.
 We decided to permanently cover the area, as severe deterioration had already taken place.
 We had to temporarily remove the boiling house foundation bracket and cover for this work, it will be put back when the works are completed.